 The patient went on to have CT guided core biopsies of the lesion

 Microscopic Description: Sections show several core biopsies involved by malignant spindle cell neoplasm.
-The tumour cells are arranged in vaguely fascicular pattern.
+The tumor cells are arranged in vaguely fascicular pattern.
 Mitotic figures are easily identified.
-A subendothelial infiltrative arrangement of tumour cells is evident in some areas.
+A subendothelial infiltrative arrangement of tumor cells is evident in some areas.

 Final Diagnosis: Sacral mass, core biopsies: malignant peripheral nerve sheath tumor, high grade.